vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

 meets a [start condition](@) (after up to three spaces optional indentation).
-It ends with the first subsequent line that meets a matching [end condition](@), or the last line of the document, if no line is encountered that meets the [end condition].
+It ends with the first subsequent line that meets a matching [end condition](@), or the last line of the document or other [container block](@), if no line is encountered that meets the [end condition].
 If the first line meets both the [start condition] and the [end condition], the block will contain just that line.